Kobzol/hardware-effects/cache-conflicts/README.md

-## Cache aliasing
+## Cache conflicts
-This example demonstrates aliasing in the CPU cache.
+This example demonstrates address conflicts that can occur in the CPU cache.
 CPU caches are basically hardware hash tables, so they suffer from hash table conflicts.
 They are usually implemented as N-way associative caches, which means that they have place for N cache lines in each hash bucket.

-If you access memory in specific address intervals and repeatedly put more cache lines into the bucket than it can hold, you can observe significant slowdown.
+If you access memory in specific address intervals and repeatedly put more cache lines into the bucket than it can hold, you can observe significant slowdown since the cache will thrash and evict a cache line on every access.

 If you're on Linux, you can get the associativity of your cache (the `N`) by using getconf.
 ```